phalcon-orphanage/docs/en/reference/events.rst

     }

 Note that events produced by this component are prefixed with "my-component".
-This is a unique word that help us to identify events that are generated from certain component.
+This is a unique word that helps us to identify events that are generated from certain component.
 You can even generate events outside of the component with the same name.
 Now let's create a listener to this component: